-CARA Creation Date: 09-Dec- Activity: Other Activity Name: Year 2 - It's a Small World Activity Scope: This generic template is provided to support schools in implementing the Managing risks in school curriculum activities procedure.
+CARA Creation Date: 19-Nov-2024 Activity: Other Activity Name: Year 2 - It's a Small World Activity Scope: This generic template is provided to support schools in implementing the Managing risks in school curriculum activities procedure.
 The CARA planner must be used in conjunction with this guideline for the specific school context, considering additional risks, hazards and controls and including environmental, facility, equipment and student considerations.
 Depending on the scope of this activity, other risk assessments may be required when planning.
 Curriculum activities encompassing more than one CARA guideline must comply with the requirements of all CARA guidelines appropriate to the activity.
 For activities conducted at a non-Department of Education venue, and/or when engaging external expertise, request written risk assessment advice and attach it to this CARA record.
 For activities conducted off-site, schools must comply with the School excursions and international school study tours procedure.
 For activities conducted as part of representative school sport programs, schools should consult with Queensland School Sport .
-Use the CARA risk matrix (located on the CARA planner) to determine the inherent risk level of the activity before any control measures are put in place.
-Guidelines: https://education.qld.gov.au/curriculum/stages-of-schooling/CARA/activity-guidelines Activity Description: Students will consider their connections to places in Australia and around the world by: - Mapping them on a world map - Creating a human graph - Writing about their connections - Preparing a digital presentation detailing their links to their chosen place.
-Inherent Risk Level: Low Inherent Risk Level Description: Little chance of incident or serious injury Start Date: Monday, 24 January, 2022 End Date: Friday, 09 December, 2022 On School Grounds: Yes Is parental permission required for this activity?
-No
+Use the CARA risk matrix (located on the CARA planner ) to determine the inherent risk level of the activity before any control measures are put in place.
+Guidelines: https://education.qld.gov.au/curriculum/stages-of-schooling/CARA/activity-guidelines Activity Description: Students will consider their connections to places in Australia and around the world by: - Mapping them on a world map - Creating a human graph - Writing about their connections to a special place - Preparing a digital presentation detailing their links to their chosen place.
+Inherent Risk Level: Low Inherent Risk Level Description: Little chance of incident or serious injury Start Date: Tuesday, 28 January, 2025 End Date: Friday, 12 December, 2025 On School Grounds: No Is parental permission required for this activity?
+Yes